Acute liver failure

 Tests and procedures used to diagnose acute liver failure include:

 People with acute liver failure are often treated in the intensive care unit of a hospital in a facility that can perform a liver transplant, if necessary.
-Your doctor may try to treat the liver damage itself, but in many cases, treatment involves controlling complications and giving your liver time to heal.
+Your provider may try to treat the liver damage itself, but in many cases, treatment involves controlling complications and giving your liver time to heal.

 Acute liver failure treatments may include:

-Medications to reverse poisoning.
+- Medications to reverse poisoning.
 Acute liver failure caused by acetaminophen overdose is treated with a medication called acetylcysteine.
 This medication may also help treat other causes of acute liver failure.
 Mushroom and other poisonings also may be treated with drugs that can reverse the effects of the toxin and may reduce liver damage.

-Your doctor will also work to control signs and symptoms you're experiencing and try to prevent complications caused by acute liver failure.
+Your provider will also work to control your symptoms and try to prevent complications caused by acute liver failure.
 Your care may include:

 Scientists continue to research new treatments for acute liver failure, especially those that could reduce or delay the need for a liver transplant.
-While several potential future treatments are in the pipeline, it's important to remember they are experimental and may not yet be available.
+While several potential future treatments are being explored, it's important to remember they are experimental and may not yet be available.